Vein disease and fatigue. Is there a connection?

 CVI is most commonly caused by a blood clot, deep in the leg veins, also known as Deep Vein Thrombosis (DVT).

-What Are the Symptoms of CVI?
+What are the symptoms of CVI?

 As noted above, CVI is a progressive condition; therefore, the more severe symptoms increase as the disease progresses into later stages.
 For this reason, it is essential to see a doctor when you first notice symptoms of CVI.
 The earlier you seek diagnosis and treatment, the more likely you are to prevent future health complications.
+Symptoms of CVI include:

 • Swelling (edema) in the legs, ankles, and feet